ortus-boxlang/boxlang-docs/language/variable-scopes.md

 * `variables` - Private scope, visible internally to the CFC only
 * `this` - Public scope, visible from the outside world
-* `static` - No need for a CFC instance, available as a CFC representation (Lucee only)
+* `static` - No need for a CFC instance, available as a CFC representation

 ## Function Scopes